nebiyout/SmartBuilding/README.md

 before the "SmartBuilding" project.

-Upon executing the application with the with the configuration, the "ConsoleDisplayScreen" will display the message "Waiting for connection...," indicating that it is ready to establish a connection.
+Upon executing the application with the configuration, the "ConsoleDisplayScreen" will display the message "Waiting for connection...," indicating that it is ready to establish a connection.
 Simultaneously, the "SmartBuilding" console application will present the following prompt